KingChung/MyReads/README.md

     ├── BooksList.js # This is a stateless functional component.
 Just give it a book array and onMoveTo function, you can use it in anywhere
     ├── BooksSearch.js # The component will search books with Remote API.
     ├── BooksShelves.js # There are three shelf in the component and each shelf render a <BooksList>
-    ├── utils # Contains all of backend API
+    ├── ShelfSelect.js # The select dropdown.
+It will change the icon when user sending the request ├── utils # Contains all of backend API
     │   ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons